nadben-dat/JDBC-1/Exercise.md

 **Create a DatabaseConnectionManager class**

 All database connection related info must be contained here<br>
-Create a method that:
+Create a method in the class that:
-Returns a connection object (such that other classes can easily connect to your database).
+Returns a connection object (such that other classes can easily connect to your database using this returned object).

 4